-Amortized Non-derivative financial liabilities are recognized initially at fair value cost and other payables, Due to operators and Service Providers, Due to Government of Canada, Long-term debt and Lease liabilities less any directly attributable transaction costs.
-Subsequent to initial recognition, these financial liabilities are measured at amortized cost using the effective interest method.
+Amortized Comprised of Trade Non-derivative financial liabilities are recognized initially at fair value cost and other payables, less any directly attributable transaction costs.
+Subsequent to initial Due to operators and recognition, these financial liabilities are measured at amortized cost Service Providers, Due using the effective interest method. to Government of Canada, Long-term debt and Lease liabilities